joaotorres01/Data-Mining/README.md

 # Data-Mining
-Course unit of the Master's Degree in Informatics Engineering, University of Minho, 2022/2023.
+Course unit of the Master's Degree in Software Engineering, University of Minho, 2022/2023.

 João Silva Torres PG50499